The Magic of Arctic Light and Polar Nights

 Lofoten Islands, Norway

-However, the daylight doesn’t always look so light or dramatic, there are times when it can remain dark (in Svalbard for example) or with a blue tinge known as ‘kaamos’.
+However, the daylight doesn’t always look so light or dramatic, there are times when it can remain dark (in Svalbard for example) or with a blue tinge known as ‘kaamos’ in Finnish.

 Polar nights in the Arctic Circle